-Getting a starker look
+Getting a starker look in the gumoil print

 This approach is the most painterly one and shows the artist’s hand more than the others.
 You are only limited (well, mostly) by your imagination here.
 You can gently brush your print after the first etch if you want to get rid of detail.
 The tools you use are also up to you–stiff, soft, textured, smooth, etc. The etching time depends on the look you want, but starting at less than the standard 12-16 seconds is best.
 You can always pop your print back into the bleach for a second or two if you’re not seeing enough paint come off with brushing.
 Clearing in cool running water afterward for 30 minutes is the same as the other methods.